Routing¶

 routing system you can use for that.
 It works by creating a

-instance with its own rule
+Router instance with its own rule and, optionally, additional

 sub-routers for handling additional urls: